D&I Workshop 2018

 David Dzewaltowski, PhD

 Community Chair and Professor, Department of Health Promotion

 University of Nebraska Medical Center

-This event is sponsored by: CENTRIC (Center for Patient, Family, and Community Engagement in Chronic Care Management), The Great Plains IDeA-CTR and the College Of Public Health Department of Health Promotion.
+This event was sponsored by: CENTRIC (Center for Patient, Family, and Community Engagement in Chronic Care Management), The Great Plains IDeA-CTR and the College Of Public Health Department of Health Promotion.

 One of the roles of the Community Advisory Board and the Community Engagement Core is to help researchers prioritize research questions and plan for the movement of research into practice.
 Within the walls of academia and the pages of journal articles the movement of research into practice is defined as an important step on the levels of translational research.

-Based on feedback from the over 70 participants from the 2017 inaugural workshop, the event maintains the core of the purpose of the workshop—how to get Dissemination and Implementation research funded—and we have features and sessions to help you do just that.
-We have sessions that will appeal to folks new to D&I research as well as for seasoned veterans in the field.
+Based on feedback from the over 70 participants from the 2017 inaugural workshop, the event maintained the core of the purpose of the workshop—how to get Dissemination and Implementation research funded—with features and sessions to help you do just that.
+We had sessions that appealed to folks new to D&I research as well as for seasoned veterans in the field.

-Over the course of the two days, we have panels, breakout sessions, keynotes, and applied talks.
-After each applied talk, audience members will have specific tools to follow through in their own work.
-Through the keynotes we will hear from internationally recognized D&I experts on lessons from the field, specifically with rural populations and hot topics in D&I funding—such as how much evidence is needed and adaptations are allowed to evidence-based interventions.
-The breakout sessions will include one of our key changes: an option to choose an introductory or advanced topic.
-Funded D&I experts will also share sticking points for D&I grants and review through a panel discussion.
+Over the course of the two days, we had panels, breakout sessions, keynotes, and applied talks.
+After each applied talk, audience members were given specific tools to follow through in their own work.
+In the keynotes, we heard from internationally recognized D&I experts on lessons from the field, specifically with rural populations and hot topics in D&I funding—such as how much evidence is needed and adaptations are allowed to evidence-based interventions.
+The breakout sessions included one of our key changes: an option to choose an introductory or advanced topic.
+Funded D&I experts also shared sticking points for D&I grants and review through a panel discussion.

-We also have a few readings that can give you some background for the workshop.
-You can find them in this folder.
+We also have a few readings that can give you some background D&I Science and the workshop.
+You can find them in THIS FOLDER.